Loomis-us-sp/PlatformSync-DocGenerator/source/includes/_push.md

 Also note that the endpoint must be accessible to the internet without any VPN connection.

+## Capacity Planning

+There may be instances where we are POSTing a large volume of transactions at one time.
+Your service should be able to handle these bursts of high load.
+This can be mitigated by specifying a smaller batch size.
+However, this will result in more messages.

+Loomis will work with you during the setup phase to provide an estimate of the expected load.

 ## Security

 Security should be implemented as a long-lived, unique API token.
 We do not support security via OAuth, certificates or username/password.